 Impact Objects are components that you attach to the objects in your game’s world to specify their material, so that other objects (and other parts of your game) know how to interact with them.
+Impact Objects can also provide physics data such as rigidbody velocity.

 Most Impact Objects have the same 2 properties: